-To date, 43 universities have hosted KAEF Fellows, including University of North Alabama, University of Delaware, Iowa State University, and Temple University.
+To date, 44 universities have hosted KAEF Fellows, including Cornell University, Yale University, Brandeis University, and Minnesota State University - Mankato.
 Aside from providing KAEF Fellows a top-notch education, our university partners also provide tuition cost-sharing.

 Without exception, KAEF Fellows have performed at a high academic level.
 In addition, KAEF Fellows receive an opportunity for valuable practical experience, including: